ryansobol/frozen/README.md

 ##### `model.toJSON()`

-Return a shallow copy of the model's attributes for JSON stringification.
+Returns a shallow copy of the model's attributes for JSON stringification.

 The name of this method is a bit confusing, as it doesn't actually return a JSON string.
 Unfortunately, that's the way the JavaScript API for [JSON.stringify](https://developer.mozilla.org/en-US/docs/JSON#toJSON()_method) works.